MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

         - Go to **View** -> **Command Palette**
         - Select **Q#: Create New Project**
         - Navigate to the location on the file system where you would like to create the application

-    - Open the new project:

-        - Back in VS Code, navigate to the new project
+        - Click on the **Open new project...** button, once the project has been created
-        - You should see two files, along with the project files: `Operation.qs` and `Driver.cs`

     - Run the application: